 Although our position is to admit and identify the fact that we have always tried to cooperate with all nations without exception.
 Thus, one of the fundamental principles that we have agreed at the Addis Ababa summit expresses our fundamental desire to live in harmony and cooperation with all States.

-On the issue of racial discrimination, the Addis Ababa Conference taught those who will learn, this additional lesson: Until the philosophy that sustains a superior and an inferior race is finally and permanently discredited and abandoned.; until there are no first and second class citizens of any nation.
+On the issue of racial discrimination, the Addis Ababa Conference taught those who will learn, this additional lesson: Until the philosophy that sustains a superior and inferior race is finally and permanently discredited and abandoned.; until there are no first and second class citizens of any nation.

 Until the color of a man's skin is no more important than the color of his eyes.
 Until basic Human Rights are equally guaranteed to all regardless of race.
-That until that day, the dream of lasting peace and world citizenship and the rule of international morality, will remain a fleeting illusion, to chase but never reached.
+That until that day, the dream of lasting peace and world citizenship and the rule of international morality, will remain a fleeting illusion, hunted but never reached.